AMI-system/amber-inferences/README.md

 Running this quality control step is particularly important when processing large batches of data or when working with new deployments.

+# Exporting Results

+Use the `./sandbox/package_outputs.sh` script to create zip files for each deployment folder containing all `dep*.csv` files.
+This will also tell you the command to `scp` the zip files from the remote server to your local machine.

 # For Developers